Seadrill: Why You Can't Expect Massive Downside

 In terms of earnings, the author linked to a Yahoo!
 Finance analyst opinion, which is about as good as putting lighter fluid on a fire you're trying to contain.
 Additionally, the estimate for the stock price falling was based on a P/E ratio.
 To the investing community, if we based everything off of a P/E ratio, we'd be in a recession right now.
 A more accurate earnings estimate would be based upon the projected dayrates received for each active rig and applying the company's most recent margins, as well as any other guidance to the fleet, in order to come up with a final EPS number.
 A P/E ratio does nothing but provide a simple check against the market and peers.
 If anything, it needs to be complemented by enterprise value multiples (i.e. EV/Sales, EV/EBIT, EV/EBITDA) and other pure price multiples (i.e. price/cash flow, price/sales).

 Additionally, the company is focused on obtaining a final restructuring agreement by April 2017 with respect to extending credit facilities and providing much needed liquidity to the business.
-From my understanding of this business, no one is looking at earnings numbers because we know they're not ideal given that the environment has presented so many challenged.
+From my understanding of this business, no one is looking at earnings numbers because we know they're not ideal, given that the environment has presented so many challenges.
 What investors are looking for is the outcome of the restructuring, which has been consistently delayed.
-Understand that the company is doing everything it can to prevent a Chapter 11 and Fredriksen is in the back pocket should the situation worsen - however, it's tough to say that dayrates are going to continue to trek down in light of how crude has performed over the last two months.
+Understand that the company is doing everything it can to prevent a Chapter 11, and Fredriksen is in the back pocket should the situation worsen - however, it's tough to say that dayrates are going to continue to trek down in light of how crude has performed over the last two months.

 Conclusion

 Is Seadrill a gamble?
 Yes, undoubtedly.
-It's experienced significant setbacks in the past two years and the volatility associated with the stock is sky-high, making it really hard to keep this name in a balanced portfolio unless the allocation is miniscule.
+It has experienced significant setbacks in the past two years and the volatility associated with the stock is sky-high, making it really hard to keep this name in a balanced portfolio unless the allocation is miniscule.
 But, to say that this company will see "massive downside" in 2017 is an oversight.
 The companies that Seadrill has contracted with currently and in the past have all seen their most dire days of expenses and are nearly all capable of increasing dayrates by the end of 2017.
 While Seadrill is not the best offshore stock to play through the recovery, it's not going to be wiped out in a matter of months without an impressive fight.

 Disclosure: I am/we are long RDS.B, CVX.